ReelDx/medvidio-wordpress-plugin/README.md

 Some additional text.
 ```

-where xx is the *Wp Id' that you noted earlier.
+where xx is the *Wp Id* that you noted earlier.

 Now click the *Preview* button toward the upper right and you should see the post with the included video on a new browser page.